An Isan Attraction on the Huai Krathing Reservoir Lake in Loei, Thailand

 Encountering a Thunderstorm

 Fun in the water ended suddenly when a thunderstorm blew across the lake.
 Before the rain hit, our floating pavilion was blown ashore up against another bamboo raft.
 Onshore, we noticed a herd of water buffalo that were grazing.
 At this point, Pu called the pilot of a long-tailed motorboat who came and towed us back to our starting point.
-Actually, two motorboats pulled us through the wind and a driving rainstorm.
+Two motorboats, however, came and pulled us through the wind and a driving rainstorm.

 Upon alighting from the raft, we quickly made our way through a light rain to our parked vehicle.
 It was an enjoyable two or three hours which I will always remember.